Last updated on May 13th, 2020 at 11:31 am

 GETTING TO CEBU BY PLANE

 If you are getting to Cebu by plane.
 Cebu is very accessible for travel.
 There are flight connections from Manila and international flights as both Cebu Pacific and Air Asia, the main flight companies in the Philippines, both have flights to Cebu.
+Read here how to get from Cebu Airport to Cebu City!

 GETTING TO CEBU BY FERRY